-With twenty years of experience in the field of gerontology, Colleen practiced in various settings including assisted living, memory care, skilled nursing, home health, hospice, aging research, and nonprofits.
+With twenty years of experience in gerontology, Colleen has practiced in various settings including assisted living, memory care, skilled nursing, home health, hospice, aging research, and nonprofits.
 This experience allows the AgingEmpowered practice to make practical, workable solutions to age well in every environment.
 Colleen’s passion for spreading the good word about aging is noticed in the classroom, too; she is an adjunct instructor of Adult Development and Aging at the University of Missouri Department of Human Development and Family Science.
-She enthusiastically brings the research and aging practice to life and her invites students to choose gerontology as a profession.
-Colleen holds a Master’s Degree in Human Development with an emphasis in aging from the University of Missouri (M-I-Z!), and is currently completing her doctorate at the University of Southern California (FIGHT ON!)
+She enthusiastically brings the research and practice to life, and she invites students to choose gerontology as a profession.
+Colleen holds a Master’s Degree in Human Development with an emphasis in aging from the University of Missouri (M-I-Z!) and is currently completing her doctorate at the University of Southern California (FIGHT ON!)
 In addition, she is a Licensed Nursing Home Administrator, Administrator-in-Training Preceptor, Respecting Choices Facilitator, and Care Manager Certified by The National Association of Certified Care Managers.
 The AgingEmpowered practice is proud to host interns and Care Managers-in-training.

 AgingEmpowered subscribes to the philosophy that lifelong learning and service to the community are pillars to the success of AgingEmpowered’s vision.
 Colleen is a proud member of the following organizations:

 Colleen also participates in the following community service opportunities: